 F-1 visa status allows a you to remain in the U.S. as long as you are a properly registered full-time student.
 It permits you to work on-campus during your program of study.
-You may also be eligible for off-campus employment, Curricular Practical Training (CPT) or Optional Practical Training (OPT) during your program.
+You may also be eligible for off-campus employment, Curricular Practical Training (CPT) or Optional Practical Training (OPT) during your program, and after completing your first academic year.
 To apply for an F-1 visa and to enter the U.S. as an F-1 student, you must obtain an I-20 Certificate of Eligibility Form from the Middlebury Institute of International Studies.
 To obtain the I-20, please complete the I-20 Application.

 If you are currently studying in the U.S. on an F-1 or other student visa, please be sure to indicate that on your I-20 Application; special procedures for completing the I-20 transfer process will apply.

 A completed I-20 Application is required in order to demonstrate your ability to pay tuition and living expenses.
 The Institute is required per U.S. federal regulations to confirm sufficient financial resources for the first academic year of study.
 These costs include tuition, fees and the estimated cost of living.